-- A) Basic Dental Services (Plan A) paying for one hundred percent (100%) of the approved schedule of fees. - B) Plan A includes revision of cleaning of the teeth (prophylaxis and scaling) every nine (9) months except dependent children (up to age 19) and those with gum disease and other dental problems as approved by the Plan. - C) Prosthetics, Crowns and Bridges (Plan B) paying for fifty percent (50%) of the approved schedule of fees.
-Effective October 1, 2020, the coinsurance rate under Plan B will be sixty percent (60%) of the approved schedule of fees. - D) Orthodontics (Plan C) paying for fifty percent (50%) of the cost of orthodontia services in the dental fee schedule up to a maximum of one thousand, eight hundred and fifty dollars (\$1,850) per person during their lifetime.
-Effective October 1, 2020, coinsurance rate under Plan C will be fifty percent (50%) and coverage for orthodontia services in the dental schedule will be a maximum of two thousand five hundred dollars (\$2,500) per person during their lifetime. - E) The College will contribute toward the premium cost of dental plan insurance in the amount of one hundred percent (100%) of the monthly premiums.
+- A) Basic Dental Services (Plan A) paying for one hundred percent (100%) of the approved schedule of fees. - B) Plan A includes revision of cleaning of the teeth (prophylaxis and scaling) every nine (9) months except dependent children (up to age 19) and those with gum disease and other dental problems as approved by the Plan.

+- C) Prosthetics, Crowns and Bridges (Plan B) paying for sixty percent (60%) of the approved schedule of fees. - D) Orthodontics (Plan C) paying for fifty percent (50%) of the cost of orthodontia services in the dental fee schedule up to a maximum of two thousand five hundred dollars (\$2,500).
+Effective January 1, 2024, coinsurance rate under Plan C will be fifty percent (50%) and coverage for orthodontia services in the dental schedule will be a maximum of three thousand dollars (\$3,000) per person during their lifetime. - E) The College will contribute toward the premium cost of dental plan insurance in the amount of one hundred percent (100%) of the monthly premiums.